sfaist/docs/handbook/overview.md

 ### Things we want to be great at

-- **Genuinely helpful:** We deliver genuinely useful insights about things our customers care about in the sales process.
+- **Genuinely helpful:** We deliver genuinely useful insights about things our customers care about in the sales process and beyond.

 - **Speed:** We want to be highly reactive, low process, and reliant on other teams as little as possible to ship things.
 We want to get stuff wrong quickly, then iterate.